What is MCP? Exploring use cases and setup

 MCP at a glance:

-• What: Model context protocol, a standard to connect AI clients with external tools and data
+- What: Model context protocol, a standard to connect AI tools and agents with external tools and data

 Introduction